Randomized Orthogonal Projection Methods for Krylov Subspace Solvers: Experimental results

 In summary, these numerical experiments suggest that the spikes are related to properties of the system solved, especially its spectral properties.
-When the spectrum of $A$ is clustered, we observe for the matrices in our test set that clusters of larger radius lead to more error spikes.
+Indeed we observe for the matrices in our test set that clusters of larger radius lead to more error spikes inn more precise spots.
 Increasing the size of the sketch leads to a reduction of the magnitude of the error spikes during plateaus, but this effect is more limited for the error spikes occurring at the transition between the plateaus.
-We observe a strong correlation between the apparition of the spikes and the most abrupt decrease of standard OPM error.
-In figure~\Cref{fig:RFOM_derivatives}, we show the $100$ first step of convergence of ROPM and OPM on \textit{G-clust5-s25}, with a sampling size $\ell = 1300$, and we also plot the absolute value of the second (discrete) derivative of OPM's error.
+The bound presented in~\Cref{prop:quasi2} was very tight in all our experiments. \Cref{fig:RFOM_el3d} suggests that $\beta_k$ is correlated to the quasi-optimality constant becoming durably larger, while $\alpha_k$ is accurately capturing the spikes.
+We observe a correlation between the apparition of the spikes and the most abrupt decrease of standard OPM error.
+In figure~\Cref{fig:RFOM_derivatives}, we show the $100$ first step of convergence of ROPM and OPM on \textit{G-clust5-s25}, with a sampling size $\ell = 1300$, and we plot the absolute value of the second (discrete) derivative of OPM's error.
 We see that in this example, some of ROPMs spikes coincide with spikes of this derivative.
 Finally, we also observe that in all our experiments, ROPM converges in almost the same number of iterations as OPM.

 It is worth noting that in our experiments, the Ritz values produced by deterministic and randomized algorithms (i.e eigenvalues of $\breve{H}_k$ and $H_k$) differ most on iterations corresponding to the spikes of largest magnitude.
 On such iterations, most of the spectra of both matrices overlap, but they differ at the extremity corresponding to the smallest Ritz values, as shown in~\Cref{fig:RFOM_spikes}.
 We show the spectra of $H_{30}$ and $\breve{H}_{30}$ corresponding to the matrix \textit{G-clust5-s25} in~\Cref{fig:RFOM_it30}, where the sampling size is $\ell = 1300$.
 We see that the last Ritz value of $H_{30}$ is much smaller than that of $\breve{H}_{30}$.
 The next iteration on which the error of ROPM is close to that of OPM is the $32$nd iteration.
 We show the spectra of $H_{32}$ and $\breve{H}_{32}$ in~\Cref{fig:RFOM_it32}.
 We see that the last eigenvalue of $H_{32}$ is of the same order of magnitude as that of $\breve{H}_{32}$.
 In all our experiments, considering the spikes of largest magnitude, we were able to identify outliers in the spectrum of $H_k$ with respect to that of $\breve{H}_k$, and these outliers were always small eigenvalues of $H_k$.
 Their values can be negative, or even complex (outliers coming as a pair).
 If the smallest Ritz values are indeed related to the spikes, then deflating the associated vectors could participate in improving the convergence of ROPM.
 We leave this for future research.
 The authors of~\cite[Section 5.1]{guttel} also note a less regular convergence for sketched FOM compared to sketched GMRES, and relate this to the Ritz values being close to quadrature nodes used to compute an integral arising in their sketched FOM approximation.
 However the matrices in our test set, including the generated matrices, allow to showcase spikes of large magnitude.